 Set a timer and get to work alternating between “have to” and “want to” activities.
 You can decide how long to set the timer for, but anything from 10 minutes to an hour works well depending on the type of task you want to get done.

 Another reason this method really works is that you can tell yourself that after a short time of doing something you really didn’t want to do, you can then reward yourself with a fun activity!
+In this way, you have tricked yourself into doing something productive.
 As a bonus, you don’t feel guilty for relaxing because you have done something productive.

 Just do one thing

 Just do one thing.
-Sometimes, you have so much to do you have no idea where to start, so you don’t.
-You just sit there freaking out because you have so much to do.
+Sometimes, you have so much to do you have no idea where to start.
+If you have too much to do, deciding what to do can be debilitating.
+You may just sit there freaking out because you have so much to do.
 When this happens just pick one thing and tell yourself “I’ll just do one thing” and get to it.
 When that one thing is finished you may be surprised that you have the energy to do one more thing, and then one more.
 If you are feeling overwhelmed, it doesn’t matter what you do, as long as you do something!

 Get a buddy